pl4tar/pl4tar/README.md

 🔭 I’m currently working as fullstack web developer <br>📚 Studying at Saint Petersburg Electrotechnical University (ETU "LETI"), currently enrolled in the program "Informatics and Computer Engineering" with a specialization in Artificial Intelligence.<br>⚡I love long series

 # Repository Contents
 Here you will find the lab works I have completed during my course.
 Each lab is organized in its own directory, and includes the following:

 - Source code
 - Documentation
 - Any additional resources or files required to understand and run the lab work

-How to Use

-Feel free to browse through the directories and files to understand the work done.
-If you have any questions or suggestions, feel free to open an issue or contact me directly.

 ## 🌐 Socials:
 [![Discord](https://img.shields.io/badge/Discord-%237289DA.svg?logo=discord&logoColor=white)](https://discord.gg/platar) [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/pl4tar) [![Twitch](https://img.shields.io/badge/Twitch-%239146FF.svg?logo=Twitch&logoColor=white)](https://twitch.tv/pl4tr) [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:platar.ant@yandex.ru)